 Health Risk Assessment Services

 A large challenge at many sites is the potential for Human Health Risk to tenants and the residences adjacent to the site.
-SVE can reduce accumulated vapors from beneath the building slabs that may have the potential to intrude into the indoor air spaces.
+Soil Vapor Extraction can reduce accumulated vapors from beneath the building slabs that may have the potential to intrude into the indoor air spaces.
 For example, existing PCE shallow soil vapor concentrations at the depths considered to be deleterious to health (5 and 10 feet below ground surface) can be mitigated by the proposed SVE operation.
 TRG routinely performs Human Health Risk Assessments (HHRA’s) that evaluate the need for further vapor mitigation to acceptable levels.